This is [my dead grandmother]’s special day!

 Life is messy

-The fields on these contacts are called significant dates.
-Not happy dates.
-Not celebratory dates.
-The contact’s exported vCard uses the completely neutral name itemN.X-ABDATE/ABLabel and the CSV files call them Event N - Value/Label.
+.
 Nowhere in any of the file format specifications does it prescribe that “special day!” is the appropriate messaging or that a three-layer chocolate strawberry cake powdered in confetti is the best image to accompany such an event.

 There are all kinds of things a person might want to commemorate.
 Some, like birthdays and anniversaries, are happy occasions.
 Not everything is.
 Some people might use these fields to remind them of something somber or sad.
 The date a person went away.
 The date somebody went through something unthinkable.
 A date on which one chapter closed, and a significantly different one opened.
 Just because we choose to remember a date doesn’t automatically mean we want to be happied at each that date recurs.

-There is actually an entire goddamn RFC that adds DEATHDATE and DEATHPLACE to the list of properties that can be stored in a vCard, The fact that this document was published in December 2021—right in the middle of a gnarly COVID-19 variant—is certainly a mood. although Google Contacts does not seem to understand how to import or preserve them.
+to the list of properties that can be stored in a vCard, This document was published twelve years ago and yet I’ve never seen any mention of it—much less an actual implementation in a user-facing product—prior to writing this article. although Google Contacts does not seem to understand how to import or preserve them.

 Computers are as dumb as we tell them to be